-By item, shipments computers and peripherals saw growth while those of semiconductors, displays, and mobile phones saw declines.
+By item, shipments of computers and peripherals saw growth while those of semiconductors, displays, and mobile phones saw declines.

 Outbound shipments of computers and peripheral devices escalated 84.5 percent to $1.3 billion.
 In particular, solid-state drives (SSDs) jumped 160.4 percent, leading to strong exports of peripheral devices (up 103.2 percent to $1.1 billion) for nine straight months.

 Meanwhile, those of semiconductors edged down 0.5 percent to $8.4 billion.
 Despite stronger system semiconductor sales (up 6.8 percent to $2.1 billion) due to higher demand for semiconductor foundries and fabless manufacturing, memory chips used for servers and PCs slipped 2.0 percent to $5.8 billion.